Information for Parents & Families

 In the recent past, fraternities and sororities operated under a self-governance model with the belief that it was a growth opportunity for students, who would learn, develop, and mature through these leadership opportunities by overseeing their own operations.
 However, to increase the safety for members and others on campus, the University instituted a number of new measures, which include University oversight of the fraternity and sorority organizational misconduct and disciplinary process.
 Other measures include strict social restrictions and monitoring of social events by University staff members.

-The Interfraternity Council (IFC) and Panhellenic Council both serve as the governing bodies for fraternity and sorority chapters on campus, helping to unify and oversee the groups, and serve as a link to campus, community, and University administration.
-Fraternities and sororities at Penn State, as at most colleges and universities in the U.S., are considered private, independent, social entities that freely associate and determine their own membership.
+The Interfraternity Council (IFC), Panhellenic Council, Multicultural Greek Council (MGC), and National Pan-Hellenic Council (NPHC) serve as the governing bodies for fraternity and sorority chapters on campus, helping to unify and oversee the groups, and serve as a link to campus, community, and University administration.
+Fraternities and sororities at Penn State, as at most colleges and universities in the United States, are considered private, independent, social entities that freely associate and determine their own membership.
 Individual chapters elect officers to manage the day-to-day operations of the organization.
-These officers are assisted by alumni chosen by the chapters, who act as advisers.
-In cases where there are fraternity houses, those dwellings are located off campus and are generally privately owned by the fraternity’s alumni board or other third-party landlord.
-Each chapter also is responsible to its Inter/national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
+These officers are assisted by alumni, chosen by the chapters, who act as advisers.
+In cases where there are fraternity houses, those dwellings are located off campus and are generally privately owned by the organization's alumni board or other third-party landlord.
+Each chapter is responsible to its Inter/national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
 The professional staff in Penn State’s Office of Fraternity and Sorority Life serve as advisers to the four governing councils and serve as the primary contacts with the University for the fraternity and sorority community.

 - How will my student benefit from joining a fraternity or sorority?

 Sororities and fraternities have a rich history at Penn State dating back to the 1870s.
 These organizations are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
-Fraternities and sororities are groups of men and women who come together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a well-rounded college education.
+Fraternities and sororities are groups of students who come together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a well-rounded college education.
 Advantages include: